tommy5198/2019-spring-gt/README.md

 first line start with "routing result: ", follow by the path of postman. second line start with "total cost: ", follow by the total cost of all edge in above path. see example for more detail.

+note: you probably will see some fake-mininet output, just ignore them.
 ```

 #### png